-For information about obtaining and installing the necessary certificates, see the topics Obtaining and Installing a Server Certificate and Obtaining and Installing Client Certificates.
+For information about obtaining and installing the necessary certificates, see Obtaining and Installing a Server Certificate and Obtaining and Installing Client Certificates.

 While waiting for a server site certificate from the CA, for testing purposes, you can use the self-signed, demonstration site certificate included with MCS.

 You can use the demonstration certificate to test SSL connections.
 However, the demonstration certificate has an abbreviated validation period, and should not be used in a production environment.